 By reframing climate change as an opportunity for positive social change, this social enterprise will not only give the environmental movement a voice but will inspire its readers to join as well.

-The Regeneration Magazine is created by a small dedicated team all along the East Coast of the United States, from New York City down to Miami.
+The Regeneration Magazine is created by a small dedicated team all along the East Coast of the United States, from New York City down to Virginia.
 We work with a talented team of collaborators and contributors to create each volume of The Regeneration.

 Kyle Calian is the founder of the Regeneration Magazine, interviewing people creating a better planet.
 From permaculture to graphic design, Kyle is passionate about all things environment and social innovation, hunting down solutions that make better communities and regenerate our soil.
 He also has two earth tattoos and a recycling tattoo and hopes to one day go skiing with Leonardo DiCaprio.